 The 25 Best Party Games for Adults to Upgrade Your Next Social Gathering

 Still ending your dinner parties with a round of charades?
 Yawn.
 Kick things up a notch with our pick of the best party games for adults, from the laugh-out-loud to the seriously strategic.
 And, since we know not all parties are created equal, we’ve included a mix of traditional, unique and interactive games that’ll ensure your party isn’t a snooze-fest.
 We’re talking games that include drinks and dares for people who are looking to get this party started, as well as icebreakers and cozy conversation starters that are perfect for more low-key dinner parties.
 Indeed, there’s something for everyone in our roundup (but, you know, maybe don’t play some of the filthier ones with your mom).
-So, bring out the wine, gather round and get ready to have some fun.
+So, bring out the wine, gather around (in-person or virtually) and get ready to have some fun.